MHaringa/insurancerating/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

+There were no ERRORs, WARNINGs or NOTEs

-* This is a new release.
+* This is a new submission

+## Downstream dependencies
+I have also run R CMD check on downstream dependencies of insurancerating.
+All packages that I could install passed.